Creamy Watermelon Popsicles with Magic Shell

 • Allow the chocolate sauce to cool slightly – at least 3 minutes.
 Then either dip the frozen popsicles in the chocolate sauce or drizzle over the top with a spoon.
 The chocolate will harden almost immediately.
 Enjoy!

-2. You could opt to not use the canned coconut milk, or use regular carton coconut milk.
+• Coconut Milk – You could opt to not use the canned coconut milk and use regular carton coconut milk instead.
+However, the canned coconut milk makes the popsicles creamy.

 Course: Dessert